woct0rdho/triton-windows/README.md

 ```
 then you need: https://github.com/pytorch/pytorch/issues/138211

-This has ben solved since PyTorch 2.6 .
+This has been fixed since PyTorch 2.6 .